jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ```

-Hmmm...not what you expected correct.
+:thought_balloon: Is that what you expected?

 Let's try one more example using numbers to see if performs any differently.